 Roanoke Island also has a fascinating Civil War history.
 The island was the location of an early battle and was controlled by the Union Army for the duration of the war.
 Roanoke Island housed a Freedmen’s Colony, where escaped slaves found a safe haven for several years.

 Many of Roanoke Island’s attractions center around the early colonization attempts and the Elizabethan era in which they occurred.
 The Fort Raleigh National Historic Site commemorates the first English settlement attempts in the New World and incorporates part of the land where the English tried to settle.
 The museum also tells the story of other historic events that happened on Roanoke Island – Civil War history, the Freedmen’s Colony and Reginald Fessenden’s experiments with radio.
 The park is also home to Waterside Theatre and the outdoor symphonic drama The Lost Colony.
 The drama, written by Paul Green, has been running on Roanoke Island since 1937.
-It tells the story of Queen Elizabeth and Sir Walter Raleigh’s desire to establish a colony in the New World as well as the stories of the colonists who went seeking a new life and the Native Americans who were adversely affected by their arrival.
+It depicts the story of Queen Elizabeth and Sir Walter Raleigh’s desire to establish a colony in the New World as well as the stories of the colonists who went seeking a new life and the Native Americans who were adversely affected by their arrival.
 The play leaves its audiences pondering the mystery of what happened.
 Also on the site of Fort Raleigh is The Elizabethan Gardens, an accurately reproduced and quite lovely English garden that is a living memorial to American’s first English colonists and the site for super popular events all year long.

-Other attractions on Roanoke Island include the very popular North Carolina Aquarium on Roanoke Island, which features amazing fish tanks, animal exhibits and stand-out programs; the North Carolina Maritime Museum, which features a boat-building shop and museum along with sailing and boating-related classes; and Roanoke Marshes Light, a reproduction lighthouse on the Manteo waterfront; and Island Farm, a restored mid-1850s farm that helps visitors understand what life was like on the island during that era.
+Other attractions on Roanoke Island include the very popular North Carolina Aquarium on Roanoke Island, which features amazing fish tanks, animal exhibits and stand-out programs; the North Carolina Maritime Museum, which features a boat-building shop and museum along with sailing and boating-related classes; Roanoke Marshes Light, a reproduction lighthouse on the Manteo waterfront; and Island Farm, a restored mid-1850s farm that helps visitors understand what life was like on the island during that era.

 One of the best things to do in Manteo is to explore the waterfront and historic area.
 Park the car and walk around; the town is quite pedestrian friendly.
-You can explore the maritime museum and lighthouse, pop in and out of antiques shops, art galleries, boutiques and a legendary bookstore; have lunch or dinner; sip a latte or eat ice cream; grab a beer at the smallest brewery in North Carolina; look at boats in the harbor; walk over the bridge to Festival Park; or walk around town and look at the homes.
-Better yet, pick up a copy of the Manteo Walking Tour, published by One Boat Guides.
-This 1.8-mile tour takes you through the streets of Manteo past 45 sites of historic interest or local significance.
-Along the way you’ll read stories and see old photographs of the way Manteo was in days gone by.
+You can explore the maritime museum and lighthouse, pop in and out of antiques shops, art galleries, boutiques and a legendary bookstore; have lunch or dinner; sip a latte or eat ice cream; grab a beer at the smallest brewery in North Carolina; look at boats in the harbor; walk over the bridge to Festival Park; enjoy touring through or walk around town and look at the homes.

 Finally, Roanoke Island offers numerous special events, festivals, programs, performing arts, summer camps, children’s programs and more all summer long.